msoomro/pokedex/README.md

 A CLI Application that acts as a Pokedex -- supplying organized information about Pokemon species.

+Have the option to look at a list of all Pokemon and select individual Pokemon to view details such as: type, base XP, abilities, and locations found.

+Go catch them all!

 ## Installation

 Add this line to your application's Gemfile: